 Foodie Pro Theme: The Header Logo Section.

-Unlike most StudioPress themes header logo that sit on the left side of the header, Foodie header logo is positioned to sit at the center of the header section.
-This gives it a unique header styling different from what is seen around on most WordPress themes.
+Unlike most StudioPress themes header logo that sits on the left side of the header, Foodie header logo is positioned to sit at the center of the header section.
+This gives it a unique header styling different from what has seen around in most WordPress themes.

-Theme comes with a newsletter subscription box bar at the top apex of the header, this shows across site wide header areas, customize with your theme color and style.
+Foodie Pro Theme comes with a newsletter subscription box bar at the top apex of the header.
+This shows across site wide header areas, customize it with your theme color and style.

 You can make use of only the leaderboard option and use other plugins option to handle your top of the page newsletter subscription box if you must use that function.